 Smith College opened in 1875 with 14 students.
-Today, Smith is among the largest women’s colleges in the United States, with students from every state and 60 countries.
+Today, Smith is among the largest women’s colleges in the United States, with students from 48 states and 68 countries.
 An independent, nondenominational college, Smith remains strongly committed to the education of women at the undergraduate level, but admits both men and women as graduate students.

-Each year nearly half of Smith juniors study abroad, participating in Smith’s programs in Florence, Geneva, Hamburg and Paris, or in programs in Europe, Africa, Asia, Latin America and English-speaking countries in both hemispheres.
+Each year nearly half of Smith juniors study abroad in Smith programs in Florence, Geneva, Hamburg and Paris, or in programs in Europe, Africa, Asia, Latin America and English-speaking countries in both hemispheres.